MileHacker Logo

 • Tartus Castle / Old City Walls: Remains of Crusader city walls and castle fortifications, with some sections visible along the coastline.

-• Arwad Island: A small, inhabited island off Tartus, a former Phoenician city-state, now where you can find a Crusader castle and traditional boat-building workshops.
+• Arwad Island: A small, inhabited island off Tartus, a former Phoenician city-state, now where it's possible to find a Crusader castle and traditional boat-building workshops.
 Explore tours and tickets for island activities.

 Visitor Information and Tips